What IS Executive Presence?

 - Rehearse what you are going to say out loud at least once before a high stakes meeting or conversation.
 Pay attention to your tone of voice and level of enthusiasm about your topic.

-- Make sure you smile when you welcome people to the meeting.
+- Make sure you smile as you welcome people to the meeting.

 - Remember to take pauses as you transition between different thoughts or ideas.